-The State of Delaware gains productive team members to help digitalize processes
+A state Department of Transportation gains productive team members to help digitalize processes

-In an effort to modernize, the Delaware Department of Transportation (DelDOT) needed to digitize 27,000 paper files.
+In an effort to modernize, a state's Department of Transportation (DoT) needed to digitize 27,000 paper files.
 But converting a backlog of stored and archived files to electronic versions while maintaining day-to-day operations was challenging.
 The department needed an end-to-end solution that could handle a range of document types and meet a variety of process, regulatory, and security mandates.
 It also knew it was likely to see inconsistent requirements across various divisions in the department and have ad-hoc requests that were difficult to foresee.

 "The quality of work has been outstanding.
 Previous digitization projects have been slow, tedious, and prone to errors due to the repetitive nature of the work.
 When we tried to use machines for scanning, the results were less than perfect.
 With the new team, we know the job will be done right because they scan each file by hand, and they pay attention to detail."